glm-tools/pyglmnet/doc/developers.rst

 Once your PR is made, the tests will run.
 If there are errors, they will be reported on the PR's page.

-Major PRs are followed by a process of peer review by one of the core developers commenting on the code and suggesting changes.
+Major PRs are followed by a process of peer review by one of the maintainers commenting on the code and suggesting changes.

 For making changes to the PR, make changes to your local ``feat`` branch